mpifr-vlbi/apex-tools/README.txt

 ./APECS
 Some VLBI related files for the APEX telescope control system

+./DBBC2
+Some DBBC2 related files for APEX telescope VLBI

 ./GPIB-tools
 Tools to read VLBI related GPIB counter data, with some improvements over their earlier year 2013 version.